Four Wheel Campers unleashes a bold red statement to showcase their new exterior color capabilities and challenge white camper conventions.

 Then you look down at your iPhone and it hits you.
 Color!
 You recently saw a television commercial for the iPhone 8 in sumptuous red.
 It’s the same iPhone 8, but the red color makes it look incredible.
 That’s it!
 Keep the same evolved and refined Four Wheel Camper, and make it red.

 Okay, that’s not exactly how the red Four Wheel Camper happened.
 The constraints of a decades-old product design are real, but the path to this result diverge from my imagined scenario.
 At least I think they do.

 To learn the reality behind this audacious debut, we called Dan Welty, Vice President, and Stan Kennedy, Sales and Marketing of Four Wheel Campers.

 TCM: How did you get the idea to make a red Four Wheel Camper?
 What’s the back story?

-Back in the 1970s the Four Wheel Camper order form offered five color choices for the exterior stripe.
+Back in the 1970s, the Four Wheel Campers order form offered five color choices for the exterior stripe.
 Our supplier can get us many different colors of siding.
 So, it’s just like changing a different fabric color.
 From a manufacturing point of view, it’s easy.